brainhackorg/brainhack_cloud/content/en/admins/team.md

   This is the team behind the scenes
 ---

-We applied for funding this project with Oracle Cloud for Research and the project is funded with $230,000.00 AUD from 29th of January 2022 until 28th of January, 2024.
+We applied for funding for this project with Oracle Cloud for Research and the project is funded with $230,000.00 AUD from the 29th of January 2022 until 28th of January, 2024.

 Please reach out to us if you would like to join the team: